justingee193/stockvue/README.md

 templates/: Contains HTML templates for rendering views.
 You can organize templates based on the functionality they provide (e.g., stock-related templates, user-related templates).

 utils/: Contains utility functions and configuration settings.

+api/: Contains key files interacting with external APIs.
+- client.go: Contains an HTTP client that you can use to make HTTP requests to external APIs.
+You can use Go's 'net/http' package or other HTTP client libraries
+- stockAPI.go and userAPI.go: These files contain functions and methods specific to interacting with the external APIs related to stocks and users (if applicable).
+You can define functions for making API requests, parsing responses, and handling errors.

+When you need to interact with the external API, you can import and use the functions defined in the api/ directory within your relevant handlers, services, or controllers.
+For example, your stockHandler.go can use functions from api/stockAPI.go to fetch stock data from the external API and then process and display it.

+This structure allows you to keep the API-related code organized and separate from your core application logic.
+It also makes it easier to maintain and extend your project as you may need to interact with more APIs or change the API-related code in the future.